MizaGBF/GBFAP/readme.md

 The second value (`''`) is, in the future, if a character/skin ends up borrowing a CA with a weird naming convention, such as a full screen Charge Attack.
 Those have an extra `_s2` or `_s3` in their file names, and will need to be specified at that location.
 The third value (`''`) is for the matching attack effect.
+In a similar fashion, classes must be set in the code too.
 Just look at the full list in `updater.py` for more examples.
 Once the change is done, run `updater.py` again for the concerned characters.

-# Weapons and Main Characters
-Weapon IDs and Main Character classes and outfits are also supported.
-For the later, the ID needs to be hardcoded in the script, but weapons work like characters otherwise.

 # Additional Notes
 Downloaded assets are saved in the following folders: